 Tip: If you suspect this tactic, consult a landlord-tenant attorney immediately.
 You can file a motion for relief from the automatic stay to continue with the eviction.

-How Landlords & Tenants Can Protect Themselves From Rental Scams
+How Can You Protect Yourself From Rental Scams

 Rental scams can cost victims thousands of dollars.
-Fortunately, both landlords and tenants can take smart, proactive steps to protect themselves.
+Fortunately, tenants can take smart, proactive steps to protect themselves by employing these tips to spot rental scams.

 Tip #1: Verify the Identity of the Other Party

-- Research the company or agent through Google, Better Business Bureau, or state license boards.
+• Research the company or agent through Google, the Better Business Bureau, or state real estate licensing boards.

 Tip #2: Use Trusted Platforms for Transactions

-- Avoid sending money through unsecured apps like Cash App or Venmo unless it’s to a verified business account.
-Use verified payment methods, like LeaseRunner.
+• Avoid sending money through peer-to-peer payment apps like Cash App or Venmo unless it’s to a verified business account and the transaction is explicitly tied to a secure lease or application platform.
+Use secure, verified payment methods, like LeaseRunner.

 Tip #3: Never Send Money Without Seeing the Property or Meeting in Person